ELELAB/PDBminer/README.md

 # PDBminer

 ## Introduction to the Program
-PDBminer is a snakemake pipeline that uses a single inputfile.
-The file must contain information about a protein of interest and its mutations.
-PDBminer outputs a ranked overview of the possible structural models in the Protein Data Bank and the most current version of the Alphafold2 model, if any.
+PDBminer is a snakemake pipeline that generates a ranked overview of the available structural models in the Protein Data Bank and the most current version of the Alphafold2 model, if any.

 ## Dependencies

 It is recommended to create a virtual environment to run PDBminer.
 The environment can be created using environment_python.yml as described below:

 ### First time: